 - HP OpenView Storage Area Manager (SAM) support is limited to property support only.
 It will identify the device, and by clicking on it, one can launch the device embedded web server interface or telnet.
-A device specific plug-in for the SR2122 is available on the SAM Website. - CIM 7 Supports the SR2122's SNMP management capabilities. - Management of the storage arrays through the SR2122 is not supported.
-Please use the recommended application/element manager to configure the storage array.
+A device specific plug-in for the SR2122-2 is available on the SAM Website. - CIM 7 Supports the SR2122-2's SNMP management capabilities. - Management of the storage arrays through the SR2122-2 is not supported.
+Please use the recommended application/element manager to configure the storage array. - Though Service Location Protocol (SLP) is not supported, the code for SLP is in the Router firmware 3.4.2-K9, and is enabled by default.
+Due to inappropriate handling of some SLP requests, the router's SLP code causes a memory leak and eventually hangs the router.
+Since there is no way to disable the SLP in this firmware, the SR2122-2 should not be configured in networks with SLP presence.
+A separate network, avoiding SLP agents, is recommended for the SR2122-2's management port.

-Configuring the SR2122 iSCSI Storage Router in a SAN
+Configuring the SR2122-2 IP Storage Router in a SAN using iSCSI

-Configuring the SR2122 in a SAN takes on five distinct steps or sections:
+Configuring the SR2122-2 in a SAN takes on five distinct steps or sections:

-- Setup/configuration of the SR2122 itself - Adding the SR2122 to a SAN standalone or clustered - Serving storage to the SR2122 from the storage arrays over Fibre Channel - Serving storage to the iSCSI Initiators from the SR2122 over IP. - Setup/configuration of the iSCSI Initiators
+- Setup/configuration of the SR2122-2 itself - Adding the SR2122-2 to a SAN standalone or clustered - Serving storage to the SR2122-2 from the storage arrays over Fibre Channel - Serving storage to the iSCSI Initiators from the SR2122-2 over IP. - Setup/configuration of the iSCSI Initiators

-SR2122 Setup
+SR2122-2 Setup

-The SR2122 can be configured either as a standalone or clustered device.
-In Standalone Mode, as the name implies, the SR2122 does not have failover capabilities to other SR2122s.
-In Clustered Mode up to four SR2122s can be used as failover when presenting storage to iSCSI Initiators.
+The SR2122-2 can be configured either as a standalone or clustered device.
+In Standalone Mode, as the name implies, the SR2122-2 does not have failover capabilities to other SR2122-2s.
+In Clustered Mode up to four SR2122-2s can be used as failover when presenting storage to iSCSI Initiators.

-Note: A Standalone SR2122 can be added to a SR2122 Cluster without re-initializing the standalone router to preserve its configuration.
+Note: A Standalone SR2122-2 can be added to a SR2122-2 Cluster without re-initializing the standalone router to preserve its configuration.